We Make Sure You See Your Favourites

 In South Africa, where you can take one of our malaria-free safaris, you’ll find the Big Five, including substantial populations of lion and leopard.
-The luxurious Singita Lodges are on private reserves neighbouring the Kruger National Park, one of the most famous in Africa, and the Singita Lebombo and Sweni Lodges in particular give you unrivalled access to the incredible four prides of lion living in the vicinity.
+The luxurious Singita Lodges are on private reserves neighbouring the Kruger National Park, one of the most famous in Africa, and Singita Lebombo and Sweni in particular give you unrivalled access to the incredible four prides of lion living in the vicinity.
 Females and their young frequently roam close to the lodges, to feed or make use of the watering holes, and you also stand a good chance of seeing cheetah (adult males as well as females with their newborn cubs).

-In addition to the prides of lion, unfazed by the presence of humans and jeeps, you will also see herds of elephant, and sable.
+In addition to the cats, unfazed by the presence of humans and jeeps, you will also see herds of elephant, and sable.
 It is possible to explore the parks, and see the wildlife up close, on a walking safari, as well as by jeep or by boat.